LINDE CRYOGENIC nITROGEN COOLING FOR Liquefaction of nATURAL gAS

 What is liquified natural gas used for?

 LNG is used for applications such as transportation fuel for heavy-duty vehicles, ships, and rail.
 It is also used as a heating and power generation fuel for remote industrial, agricultural and mining operations which have been traditionally fueled by diesel or fuel oil due to lack of access to natural gas pipelines.
 Additionally, LNG fuel storage continues to grow in importance as a means for ensuring natural gas grid supply reliability during periods of peak demand.
 It is also the first line of defense for avoiding power plant shutdowns due to natural gas supply interruptions.

-LNG production and subsequent transportation can also be used to create "virtual pipelines" for the distribution of natural gas to remote communities.
+LNG production and LNG exports can also be used to create "virtual pipelines" for the distribution of natural gas resources to remote communities.
 Additional economic models point to the positive financial gains associated with the use of smaller-scale LNG production at remote, stranded gas and bio-gas sites.